Improving parton shower predictions via precision moments of energy flow polynomials: Results of EFP reweighting

 \section{Results of EFP reweighting}

 We now present results for the EFP reweighting procedure, as described in \Sec{shower_setups}.
 Starting from three degraded-shower priors, the target distributions are determined by an unbroken CSS shower at $\alpha_s(m_Z)=0.118$.
 All results use EFPs computed in the heavy (larger invariant mass) hemisphere as defined by the thrust axis, following the conventions described in \Sec{efps}.
 We start by studying how information saturates as the EFP basis is enlarged.
 We then test how well the learned reweighting transfers to hemisphere observables not included in training, and explore how physics-motivated EFP basis reductions compare with generic basis choices.
+In all of these studies, both the degraded priors and the target are \textsc{Sherpa} showers.
+Finally, we test whether our conclusions persist when the prior comes from a different event generator, reweighting an angular-ordered \textsc{Herwig} prior to the same \textsc{Sherpa} target.